Nuclearfossil/IntroToCSharpGraphics/source/lesson01/README.md

 ![Example01](docresources\Example01_01.png)

-# Lesson01 - Example 02: Getting an idea of sizing
+## Lesson 01 - Example 02: Getting an idea of sizing

 With that simple little example out of the way, let's continue with something a little more - throwing a couple of triangles on the screen to see the real extents of the Display coordinates.
 Essentially, the rendering code looks like this: